TV Typewriter: TV Typewriter Cookbook

 This book guided many hobbyist and professionals in designing video displays for home computer systems.
 The cassette interface design from chapter 7 was the basis for the Kansas City standard.
 The circuits in this book did not rely on a microprocessor, just TTL.
 The TV Cheap Video Cookbook (1978) showed the TVT 6 5/8 that would work with a 6502 or 6800 microprocessor.
 The design was targeted at the KIM-1 Microcomputer.

 The original TV Typewriter book cover shows an ASCII keyboard designed by Don Lancaster and sold by Southwest Technical Products.
 An early computer store chain, the Byte Shop, had the publisher add their logo to the covers and sold the TTL Cookbook and the TV Typewriter Cookbook in their stores.
 A later edition cover was designed for Radio Shack stores.
 The ninth printing of the first edition was in 1983.

 Other uses

 The TV Typewriter found use as a means of communication for deaf people.
-The typewriter could be connected to a telephone like and messages typed from one recipient to the other in real time.
+The typewriter could be connected to a telephone line and messages typed from one recipient to the other in real time.